-House finches are small finches that can be found throughout most of the United States.
+House finches are small finches found throughout most of the United States.
 They are permanent residents, although those most northern will migrate south.

 The male is usually more brightly colored than the female and has a longer tail.
 Males have reddish heads, necks, and shoulders, with the most deeply red males attracting the most females.
 They have brown and gray wing and tail feathers.

-The purple finch is a sparrow-sized bird that you can find throughout most of Canada, the west coast of the U.S., and throughout most eastern states.
+The purple Finch is a sparrow-sized bird that you can find throughout most of Canada, the west coast of the U.S., and most eastern states.

 The red can identify them on their heads, breasts, back, and rump.
 They have a white line above the eye and a forked brown tail.
-This coloration distinguishes it from other species that are similar in size and shape, such as the house finch.
+This coloration distinguishes it from other similar species in size and shape, such as the house finch.

 They can often be spotted darting from tree to tree to eat insects, feeding on flies, beetles, and grasshoppers.